MishDotCom/universal-dos-ddos-app/README.md

 # Universal DoS/DDoS app
-A universal DoS/DDoS attack application. <br>
+A universal DoS/DDoS attack application written in c# <br>
 Simple opensource script.
 Only the backend.
 <h2>For Usage:</h2>
 1. Type <code>--help</code> to view all commands. <br>